-Instagram was founded in late 2010 and since then, it has grown up to 800 million monthly users.
-According to Wikipedia, 68% are female while 32% are male and 90% of the users are under the age of 35.
+Instagram was founded in late 2010 and now has more than a billion users.
+According to Wikipedia, 68% of users are female, while 32% are male, and 90% are under the age of 35.

 - 16.6 million searches for Instagram every month.